The JK trigger model

 In this example, we will show how to model a JK trigger using components from the basic palette of the block library.

-If the input switches of the model are in the initial state (up position) both JK inputs of the trigger are set to 1, and then the output state of the trigger is switched on each falling edge of the clock signal (back edge).
+If the input switches of the model are in the initial state ("up" position) Both inputs of the JK trigger are set to 1, and then the output state of the trigger switches on each descending edge of the clocking signal (trailing edge).

 There are two SR triggers inside the JK trigger subsystem:

-SR triggers look as follows (all logic elements are implemented using Logic
+SR triggers look like this (all logical elements are implemented using blocks Logic):

-Let's load (if the model is not already open) and execute the model by means of progamma control:
+We will load (if the model is not open yet) and execute the model using the software management tools.:

 if "jk_trigger" ∉ getfield.(engee.get_all_models(), :name)